anthonyscorrea/cmba-bylaws/docs/02-playing-rules.md

 # Playing Rules

 ## Playing Rules
-Except where specified in this document, the CMBA shall follow the Official Baseball Rules of Major League Baseball.
+Except where specified in this document, the League shall follow the Official Baseball Rules of Major League Baseball.

-The CMBA shall not incorporate the following rules of Major League Baseball:
+The League shall not incorporate the following rules of Major League Baseball:

 - Rule 4.03(c)(4) specifying limitations on when a position player can pitch.
 - Rule 5.02(c) specifying limitations on infielder placement.